The Peel Pipeline

 Impact for patients

-The robust preclinical data gathered to date has been extremely promising, showing that PEEL-224 has a sustained complete response in the most aggressive solid tumors for more than six months.
+The robust preclinical data is extremely promising, showing that PEEL-224 leads to a sustained complete response in the most aggressive solid tumors in some cases for more than six months.

 The molecular structure of Peel’s drug prevents its efflux from cancer cells through the ABCG2 multidrug transporter pump, meaning tumors are less likely to become resistant to PEEL-224 treatment and this drug overcomes irinotecan resistance.

 The peel-224 manufacturing process is optimized, scaled for the clinic and has advanced rapidly to patients.
-Our first clinical trial for peel-224 has been initiated.
+Our phase 1 clinical trial for PEEL-224 is now concluding as we plan the next set of clinical trials.

 Molecules in nature